Botulinum toxin: Chronic pain

-William J. Binder reported in 2000, that patients who had cosmetic injections around the face reported relief from chronic headache.
-This was initially thought to be an indirect effect of reduced muscle tension, but the toxin is now known to inhibit release of peripheral nociceptive neurotransmitters, suppressing the central pain processing systems responsible for migraine headache.
+William J. Binder reported in 2000 that people who had cosmetic injections around the face reported relief from chronic headaches.
+This was initially thought to be an indirect effect of reduced muscle tension; however, the toxin is now known to inhibit the release of peripheral nociceptive neurotransmitters, thereby suppressing the central pain processing systems responsible for migraine headaches.

 Society and culture

 Economics

 As of 2018, botulinum toxin injections are the most common cosmetic operation, with 7.4 million procedures in the United States, according to the American Society of Plastic Surgeons.
-Qualifications for Botox injectors vary by county, state, and country.
-Botox cosmetic providers include dermatologists, plastic surgeons, aesthetic spa physicians, dentists, nurse practitioners, nurses, and physician assistants.

 The global market for botulinum toxin products, driven by their cosmetic applications, was forecast to reach $2.9 billion by 2018.
-The facial aesthetics market, of which they are a component, was forecast to reach $4.7 billion ($2 billion in the U.S.) in the same timeframe.
+The facial aesthetics market, of which they are a component, was forecast to reach $4.7 billion ($2 billion in the US) in the same timeframe.

+US market

-US Market In 2020, 4,401,536 Botulinum Toxin Type A procedures were administered.
-In 2019 the botulinum Toxin market made US$3.19 billion.
+In 2020, 4,401,536 botulinum toxin Type A procedures were administered.
+In 2019 the botulinum toxin market made US$3.19 billion.